 Trench foot occurs when an individual spending long periods of time in cold, wet, conditions.
 It is a type of tissue damage and can lead to swelling, pain, and other disturbances in the feet.
 If left untreated, trench foot can lead more serious injury to the skin, muscles, blood vessels, and nerves.
-Therefore, it is important that you understand the warning signs and treatment methods of trench foot.
+Therefore, it is important that you understand the warning signs and treatment methods.

 Causes of Trench Foot

 As we already discussed, trench foot is the result of overexposure to cold temperatures and wet conditions.
-The symptoms can sometimes appear immediately or may take upwards of a week to appear.
+The symptoms of trench foot can sometimes appear immediately or may take upwards of a week to appear.
 These symptoms include:

 - tingling or itching (in the affected area)